SirLynx/SirLynx/README.md

 - 🌱 I’m currently learning NextJS & reactJS!
 - 👯 I’m looking to collaborate on small open source projcts!
 - 📫 How to reach me: Discord: SirLynx_#1526
-- 💻 Fun fact: I have been programming since I was 11!
+- 💻 I have been programming since I was 11!

 ### 🛠 Languages and tech I use/know!